nicholaswinter/slave2al/Wk12/readme.md

 <h1> Final Submission Week </h1>

+Upon reflection, I believe this process taught me a monstrous amount, both about my practice and in terms of hardcore code.
+The mathematics definitely got me stumped many times over, but I'm eager to progress and learn more.
+The system I finished on was a random(tool) for randomised graphic elements, that contribute to the creative process, similar to scrolling!
+Accept you're required to enter your own parameters to then abstract and screenshot.
+It’s a process of discovery and exploration.

 <p> I was figuring the button settings for hours, trying to get them set straight.
 Finally managed it after many unfavourable attempts...</p>

 <h2>Trials</h2>